-Baldwin DS-4-4-15m in the PRR(y)'s Pennsylvania Railroad-alike paint scheme
+Baldwin DS-4-4-15m in the PRR(y)'s Pennsylvania Railroad-alike paint scheme Derby-built RS-38 #1644 in tricolo(u)r paint

-In 1987, ice jams on the St Johns River took out the Canadian Pacific’s bridges at Perth-Andover & Woodstock, New Brunswick, cutting off the Tobique subdivision and the paper mill in Plaster Rock.
+In 1987, ice jams on the St John River took out the Canadian Pacific’s bridges at Perth-Andover & Woodstock, New Brunswick, cutting off the Tobique subdivision and the paper mill in Plaster Rock.
 The tonnage coming out of mill had been declining for about a decade and it was down to 3-5000 carloads a year, which was nowhere near enough revenue to rebuild at least one of the bridges.

 CP promptly abandoned the subdivision and that would have been that, but a retired CPR executive hailed from Plaster Rock and realized that this would be a terrific project.

 This happy state of affairs went on for about 20 years, but eventually age caught up to the Baldwin and CN said that they couldn’t risk having that locomotive fail on their mainline.
-This was unfortunate, because a new (used) locomotive was expensive, so they arranged to sell the entire railroad to the LT&L, which had swept up a collection of ex-CPR branchlines across western NB, was interested in the PRR(y), and had access to a collection of GP-38s that the Bangor & Aroostook had stored in Milo, Maine.
+This was unfortunate, because a new (used) locomotive was expensive, so they arranged to sell the entire railroad to the LT&L, which had swept up a collection of ex-CPR branchlines across western NB, was interested in the PRR(y), and had access to a collection of GP38s that the Bangor & Aroostook had stored in Milo, Maine.

 • Copyright © 2024 by Jessica L. Parsons (orc@pell.portland.or.us) unless otherwise noted